AI for Public Health

 A graphic of computer screens displaying various charts, documents, and icons.

-ASPPH’s Leadership: Taskforce for Responsible and Ethical Use of Artificial Intelligence
+ASPPH’s Leadership: Task Force for Responsible and Ethical Use of Artificial Intelligence

-In response to growing global interest in harnessing artificial intelligence (AI) to strengthen healthcare systems and respond to public health threats, ASPPH established the Taskforce for the Responsible and Ethical Use of Artificial Intelligence in Public Health Research, Practice, and Education, to develop promising practices for the responsible and ethical use of AI in public health education, research, and practice.
-Grounded in four pillars, teaching and learning, education, practice, and policy, the taskforce explores how technology can enhance public health through data literacy, scalable infrastructure, and equitable access.
+In response to growing global interest in harnessing artificial intelligence (AI) to strengthen healthcare systems and respond to public health threats, ASPPH established the Task Force for the Responsible and Ethical Use of Artificial Intelligence in Public Health Research, Practice, and Education, to develop promising practices for the responsible and ethical use of AI in public health education, research, and practice.
+Grounded in four pillars – teaching and learning, education, practice, and policy – the task force explores how technology can enhance public health through data literacy, scalable infrastructure, and equitable access.
 Its goal is to ensure AI adoption prioritizes safety, accountability, and innovation while preparing the next generation for a tech-enabled public health workforce.

 Why Responsible and Ethical Use of Artificial Intelligence Matters